shaleen-wonder-ent/user-guides/Entra_Tiers_Capabilities.md

 ### Service Principals
 - Creating and using service principals is **supported in all tiers** at no additional user license cost.
 - **Conditional Access for service principals** and **risk detection for workload identities** are **not** covered by standard P1/P2 user licenses.
-- These capabilities require the separate **Workload Identities Premium add-on**.
-Pricing varies by enterprise agreement — contact Microsoft sales for current rates (commonly referenced at approximately $3/SP/month, but not published as a fixed list price).
+- These capabilities require the separate **Workload Identities Premium add-on**, licensed per service principal.
+This add-on is required to create CA policies targeting service principals or to leverage risk-based blocking for SP sign-ins.
+Pricing is not published as a fixed list price — contact Microsoft sales or refer to your enterprise agreement for current rates.
 - Without this add-on, CA policies cannot be created or modified to target service principals, and risk-based blocking for SP sign-ins is unavailable.

 ### Managed Identities (e.g. Fabric Workspace Identity)